 Apart from image based transfer learning, researchers also focused on cluster and Markov model based cybercrime detection.
-A recent study (\cite{zhao2019transfer}) that focuses on unknown network attacks uses k-mean clustering based transfer learning to generate target domain based clusters.
+Zhao et al. \cite{zhao2019transfer} focuses on unknown network attacks uses k-mean clustering based transfer learning to generate target domain based clusters.
 The Euclidean based similarities were computed between source and target domains to be fed into the classifier to identify unknown network attacks.
-Another study (\cite{chadza2020learning}) that focuses on Hidden Markov Models uses alerts generated by Snort Intrusion Detection System (IDS) to detect the current and future state of network attacks.
+Another study \cite{chadza2020learning} that focuses on Hidden Markov Models uses alerts generated by Snort Intrusion Detection System (IDS) to detect the current and future state of network attacks.
 This model performed with a high accuracy of 96.3$\%$.
 Apart from image and data based TL, We also looked at NLP-based methods in TL.
-A study (\cite{gogoi2022phishing}) focused on phishing email detection used BERT and DistilBERT to classify phishing and normal email by feeding these algorithms with tokens generated from subject and email text.
-Another study (\cite{hou2022identification}) focusing on detecting Chinese jargon used TL on telegram chat data.
+Gogoi et al. \cite{gogoi2022phishing} focused on phishing email detection and used BERT and DistilBERT to classify phishing and normal email by feeding these algorithms with tokens generated from subject and email text.
+Another study \cite{hou2022identification} focusing on detecting Chinese jargon used TL on telegram chat data.
 This data is fed into three feature extraction methods based on lexical, vector based on TL, and dictionary methods.
 An outlier detection method is employed on these features to identify the jargon.